Why do business in the UAE?23 Oct 2018

 SMEs represent 95% of the UAE's enterprise population, and there is a large swathe of FinTech companies making use of the area's tax efficiencies.
 In 2017 alone, the number of Fortune Global 500 technology companies that had a presence within the Middle East and Africa increased by 33%.
 The existence of tax efficiencies, most notably in dedicated areas such as free zones, embodies the government’s dedication to providing a business-friendly platform for the world’s most innovative start-ups.

 The UAE’s glut of hydrocarbon resources previously obscured the need for prevalent taxation.
-Although this year’s introduction of a 5% VAT in response to the low oil prices of 2014-16 contests this, many of the free zones and mainland businesses are completely exempt from tax.
+Although the introduction of 5% VAT in 2018 in response to the low oil prices of 2014-16 contests this, many of the free zones and mainland businesses are completely exempt from tax.

-Businesses on mainland UAE are restricted in terms of company ownership - the UAE legal framework favours local over foreign investors.
-Free zones however, permit 100% foreign ownership and are independently administered and governed by their own regulatory authorities; essentially being one-stop-shops for documentation.
+Businesses on mainland UAE are restricted in terms of company ownership - the UAE legal framework generally favours local over foreign investors (although recent legislation suggests this may be changing).
+Free zones permit 100% foreign ownership and are independently administered and governed by their own regulatory authorities; essentially being one-stop-shops for documentation.
 Entities based in free zones can trade freely within their respective free zone and outside the UAE, making them attractive destinations for foreign businesses wishing to expand their jurisdictional reach.

 Free zones differ with respect to the industry that inhibits them, with appropriate regulatory bodies and legislation particular to each.
 For example, in the case of financial services companies - which make up the UAE’s fourth largest industry - they can join the Dubai International Financial Centre (DIFC).
 The DIFC is considered an ‘offshore’ free zone and is regulated by the Dubai Financial Services Authority (DFSA).